Fees are subject to change by the Board of Regents of the University

 The Board of Regents has adopted the following policies for the purpose

-of determining eligibility for waiver of the non-resident portion of
+of determining eligibility for waiver of

 - Students who have been legal

 residents of Lee and Russell Counties in Alabama for at least 12

 consecutive months immediately preceding the date of registration.

 provided, however, that the number of such waivers in effect at any

 time does not exceed two percent of the equivalent full-time students

 enrolled at the institution in the fall semester immediately preceding